Dental Implants by Specialists at IMPrESS Perio Implant Center in Vancouver Burnaby BC

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Dental implant treatment is sometimes a team effort between your periodontist and restorative dentist.
+Dental implant treatment is sometimes a team effort between your periodontist and a restorative dentist.
 Dr. Noroozi at IMPrESS Perio Implant Center located in Burnaby BC performs the actual implant surgery, initial tooth extractions, and bone and gum grafting if necessary.
-The restorative dentist (your dentist) or our specialists (if you do not have dentist) will fit and make the permanent prosthesis.
+The restorative dentist (your dentist) or our specialists (if you do not have a dentist) will fit and make the permanent prosthesis.
 Your dentist or our specialists will also make any temporary prosthesis needed during the implant process.

 Not all implants are created equal.

 Straumann offers you important advantages for your missing teeth, with trusted products built on a foundation of quality, scientific research, and leading-edge technology.
 Why Choose Us?

 Recognized as one of the leading providers of dental implants, more than 14 million Straumann implants have been sold to clinicians in over 70 countries.
 Rest assured that no matter where life takes you, care for you and your Straumann dental implants is nearby.

 Straumann dental implants are one of the most well-documented systems with more than 30 years of extensive scientific and clinical evidence – few implant companies can make that claim.